 By Karenza, Chiraz and Mary

-When you first stumble on the idea of establishing a European Public Prosecutor Office (EPPO) you might think that, finally, the EU created this supranational hero that will solve all cross-border crimes and make the world a better place.
-Sorry to disappoint but the investigation and prosecution competences of EPPO are limited to crimes affecting the financial interests of the Union.
+When you first stumble on the idea of of Article 86(1) TFEU establishing a European Public Prosecutor Office (EPPO) you might think that, finally, the EU created this supranational hero that will solve all cross-border crimes and make the world a better place.
+Sorry to disappoint but EPPO Regulation limits the investigation and prosecution competences of EPPO to crimes affecting the financial interests of the Union.
 These limitations are directly linked to the good old national sovereignty concept.
-It is deemed to be the gatekeeper of criminal law as it reflects the Member States’ (MSs) national values and constitutional traditions: MSs are thus not big fans of delegating extensive powers to European agencies in this field.
+It is deemed to be the gatekeeper of criminal law as it reflects the Member States’ (MSs) national values and constitutional traditions: MSs are thus not big fans of conferring EU powers to European agencies in the first place.
 As politically sensitive and controversial such delegation can be, the inclusion of cross-border terrorism crimes along with financial crimes seems essential.
-First because both sets of crimes can be related, as in the case of money laundering for terrorism financing, and second because terrorism remains a significant challenge to our society.
+First because both sets of crimes can be related, as in the case of money laundering for terrorism financing, and second the fight against terrorism could benefit from the efficiency and effectiveness that the EPPO could provide.
 Don’t you agree?
 Ok, now imagine that a terrorist attack affected two countries which do not have the resources to respond to the attack and other countries do not want to get involved in the fight against terrorism: what can the affected countries do?
-Well, if EPPO were competent to intervene, the investigation and prosecution of the attack could be swift and effective due to EPPO’s supranational nature.
+Well, if EPPO were competent to intervene, the investigation and prosecution of the attack could be swift and effective due to EPPO’s decentralized nature.
 Accordingly, the functional necessity of extending EPPO’s competences seems, once again, evident.
 Thus, could the scope of EPPO’s competences be legally extended to cross-border terrorism crimes?

 But why extend the scope to terrorism?

 Terrorism not only affects the EU citizens, but also affects the values the EU is built upon.
 Living in an era of digitalization, there are new forms of terrorist attacks occurring.
 Online propaganda and social media have become a powerful tool for terrorists for recruiting EU citizens, radicalization and fundraising.
 In 2020, Europol published that in 2019 a total of 1.004 individuals were arrested under suspicion of terrorism-related crime.
 Certain MSs and executive branches are calling for more action to ensure the protection of EU citizens and EU values.
 France, for example, is calling for a closer tie between the intelligence services.
 Italy is in favor of giving the European Prosecutor more power to fight terrorism.
-And the European Commision, in its 2018 Communication, is calling for a stronger and united Union with better protection for its citizen and a faster prosecution of terrorist crimes.
+And the European Commission, in its 2018 Communication, is calling for a stronger and united Union with an explicit call for the EPPO to be granted jurisdiction on cross-border terrorism cases.